 Oglethorpe Power Corporation is an electric membership corporation incorporated in 1974 and headquartered in metropolitan Atlanta, Georgia that operates on a not-for-profit basis.
 We are owned by 38 retail electric distribution cooperative members in Georgia.
-We provide wholesale electric power from a combination of owned and co-owned generating units of which our ownership share totals 7,809 megawatts of summer planning reserve capacity.
+We provide wholesale electric power from a combination of owned and co-owned generating units of which our ownership share totals 7,115 megawatts of summer planning reserve capacity.
 We also manage and operate Smarr EMC which owns 728 megawatts of summer planning reserve capacity.
+In addition, we supply financial and management services to Green Power EMC, which purchases energy from renewable energy facilities totaling 119 megawatts of capacity, including 86 megawatts sourced by solar energy.
 Georgia Power Company is a co-owner and the operating agent of our nuclear and coal-fired generating units.
 Our members in turn distribute energy on a retail basis to approximately 4.1 million people.